Critical Areas Designation

 How much will a Critical Areas Designation cost?

-Please refer to the Permitting Department's current fee schedule for more information.
+Please refer to the Department of Local Services, Permitting Division (Permitting) current fee schedule for more information.

 Where can I get the application for a Critical Areas Designation?